broadwayinc/wysiwyg4all/README.md

 ### Image style

 Image style can be pre-processed in `.image`.
-Following code example shows setting default image width size of 8rem and border style red color, width of 2px and giving 'image clicked' message pop-up alert on the 'onclick' event.
+Following code example shows setting default width size of image by 8rem with border of red color, border width of 2px and trigerring 'image clicked' message pop-up alert on the 'onclick' event.

 <br />